QuantEcon/lecture-python-intro/lectures/cobweb.md

 them, and to study conditions under which cycles persist (or disappear).

-In this lecture, we investigate and simulate the basic model under different assumptions regarding the way that produces form expectations.
+In this lecture, we investigate and simulate the basic model under different assumptions regarding the way that producers form expectations.

 Our discussion and simulations draw on [high quality lectures](https://comp-econ.org/CEF_2013/downloads/Complex%20Econ%20Systems%20Lecture%20II.pdf) by [Cars Hommes](https://www.uva.nl/en/profile/h/o/c.h.hommes/c.h.hommes.html).